ValcsevDaniel/BudapestHousePricePredictionML/README.md

 ## ML algorithm

-Due to the fact that this is a regression problem and I have structured data I experimented with some ensemble methods and found that so far RandomForestRegressor delivered the best result for my problem.
-It achieved a score of **0.81** which I consider quite good considering the fact that the price of a house depends on complex variables that can not be displayed in an online advertisement.
+Due to the fact that this is a regression problem and I have structured data I experimented with some ensemble methods.